episensor/epi-zigbee/README.md

 $ snap set system experimental.hotplug=true
 $ systemctl restart snapd.service
 $ snap interface serial-port
-# Connect the serial-port plug in the epi-zibbee2mqtt to whatever the hotplugged slot name is
+# Connect the serial-port plug in the epi-zigbee to whatever the hotplugged slot name is
 # Example here for the Sonoff Zigbee Dongle
-$ snap connect epi-zigbee2mqtt:serial-port snapd:sonoffzigbee30usbdo
+$ snap connect epi-zigbee:serial-port snapd:sonoffzigbee30usbdo
 ```

 ### Configuration

-The `configuration.yaml` is located in `/var/snap/epi-zigbee2mqtt/current` and initially populated with a default configuration suitable for the snap.
+The `configuration.yaml` is located in `/var/snap/epi-zigbee/current` and initially populated with a default configuration suitable for the snap.

-Use `snap restart janlochi-zigbee2mqtt` after editing the yaml file.
+Use `snap restart epi-zigbee` after editing the yaml file.